Ashref-dev/optimumcv/README.md

 2. Create a new API key
 3. Add it to your `.env` file as `GOOGLE_GENAI_API_KEY`

-This API key powers the text AI features:
+This API key powers all AI features:
 - CV parsing and import
 - ATS optimization with keywords and action verbs
 - Professional summary enhancement
+- Experience description enhancement
 - Job description adaptation

-Photo enhancement runs in your browser and doesn't need any API key!
+- Internship email generation and analysis
+- Motivation letter generation

 ## 📥 PDF Features